Board Certified Podiatrists | Expert Foot & Ankle Care

 Getting Heel Pain Treatment Near Ann Arbor

-Balance Foot & Ankle’s Howell and Brighton locations are 30–40 minutes from Ann Arbor via I-96, providing convenient access for Washtenaw County residents seeking specialized podiatric care without the scheduling delays common in larger Ann Arbor academic practices.
+Balance Foot & Ankle’s Howell and Howell locations are 30–40 minutes from Ann Arbor via I-96, providing convenient access for Washtenaw County residents seeking specialized podiatric care without the scheduling delays common in larger Ann Arbor academic practices.
 On-site digital X-ray allows same-day imaging to rule out calcaneal fracture or spur involvement.
 MRI referrals for complex cases are coordinated efficiently with local imaging centers.

 Ann Arbor patients benefit from Dr. Biernacki’s sports medicine background, which informs a nuanced approach to heel pain in runners and athletes.
 Rather than simply advising rest — which is frustrating and often unnecessary — Dr. Biernacki works with each athlete to identify activity modifications that allow continued training while the heel heals, using load management principles from sports medicine literature to maintain fitness without perpetuating the injury.